demisto/content/Packs/AzureDevOps/Integrations/AzureDevOps/README.md

 ### azure-devops-pipeline-run-get
 ***
-Retrieve a pipeline run information.
+Retrieve information for a pipeline run.

 #### Base Command